TobinCavanaugh/OpenKarlson/README.md

 <h2> Suggestions, bug reports, etc </h2>
 At the moment, dont report bugs, the project is very volatile at the moment.
-If you have suggestions, consider sending them in the #suggestions chat in our discord server: https://discord.gg/zdkur3nnqP I'm new to github so send me a message in discord if you have recommendations or things you've made that you want to add
+If you have suggestions, consider sending them in the #suggestions chat in our discord server: [REMOVED] I'm new to github so send me a message in discord if you have recommendations or things you've made that you want to add